sedol1339/files/abstracts.md

 Jastrzębski, S., Kenton, Z., Arpit, D., Ballas, N., Fischer, A., Bengio, Y., & Storkey, A. (2017).
 Three Factors Influencing Minima in SGD. arXiv, 1711.04623.
 Retrieved from https://arxiv.org/abs/1711.04623v3

+Khrulkov, V., & Oseledets, I. (2017).
+Art of singular vectors and universal adversarial perturbations. arXiv, 1709.03582.
+Retrieved from https://arxiv.org/abs/1709.03582v2

+    -  A new algorithm for constructing adversarial perturbations
+    -  Computing (p, q)-singular vectors of the Jacobian matrices of hidden layers of a network

+Khrulkov, V., Novikov, A., & Oseledets, I. (2017).
+Expressive power of recurrent neural networks. arXiv, 1711.00811.
+Retrieved from https://arxiv.org/abs/1711.00811v2

+    - As known, deep Hierarchical Tucker CNNs have exponentially higher expressive power than shallow networks
+    - We prove the same for RNNs with Tensor Train (TT) decomposition
+    - We compare expressive powers of the HT- and TT-Networks
+    - We implement the recurrent TT-Networks and provide numerical evidence of their expressivity

 Laurent, T., & von Brecht, J. (2017).
 Deep linear neural networks with arbitrary loss: All local minima are global. arXiv, 1712.01473.
 Retrieved from https://arxiv.org/abs/1712.01473v2

 Lee, J., Bahri, Y., Novak, R., Schoenholz, S. S., Pennington, J., & Sohl-Dickstein, J. (2017).
 Deep Neural Networks as Gaussian Processes. arXiv, 1711.00165.
 Retrieved from https://arxiv.org/abs/1711.00165v3

+Li, H., Xu, Z., Taylor, G., Studer, C., & Goldstein, T. (2017).
+Visualizing the Loss Landscape of Neural Nets. arXiv, 1712.09913.
+Retrieved from https://arxiv.org/abs/1712.09913v3

+    - Simple visualization strategies fail to accurately capture the local geometry
+    - We present a visualization method based on "filter normalization"
+    - When networks become deep, loss surface turns from convex to chaotic, but skip connections prevent this
+    - We measure non-convexity by calculating eigenvalues of the Hessian around local minima
+    - We show that SGD optimization trajectories lie in an extremely low dimensional space
+    - This can be explained by the presence of large, nearly convex regions in the loss landscape

 Liu, T., Lugosi, G., Neu, G., & Tao, D. (2017).
 Algorithmic stability and hypothesis complexity. arXiv, 1702.08712.
 Retrieved from https://arxiv.org/abs/1702.08712v2